Blockpit February 7, 2026 | 12 min read

 When these two values differ, transactions are typically missing from your documentation - or manual changes were made that led to inconsistencies.

-This is where Blockpit differs fundamentally from CoinTracking: Blockpit tries to automatically balance missing history.
+This is where Blockpit differs fundamentally from other crypto tax tools: Blockpit tries to automatically balance missing history.

 When Blockpit notices you're selling assets for which no purchase history exists, it automatically creates a "+ Balancing" entry.
 This looks practical at first - but it's problematic for tax purposes.